michael2012z/BitBible/markdown/KJV/files/Deut.md

 ## Deuteronomy 24

-1. When a man hath taken a wife, and married her, and it come to pass that she find no favour in his eyes, because he hath found some uncleanness in her: then let him write her a bill of divorcement, and give it in her hand, and send her out of his house.some…: Heb. matter of nakednessdivorcement: Heb. cutting off
+1. When a man hath taken a wife, and married her, and it come to pass that she find no favour in his eyes, because he hath found some uncleanness in her: then let him write her a bill of divorcement, and give it in her hand, and send her out of his house.

 2. And when she is departed out of his house, she may go and be another man’s wife.